IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_end_of_semester_deliverables.md

 Use the project plan guidelines as a guide for content.
 Your public presentation should showcase your completed senior project–gold version.

 ### END OF SEMESTER ASSESSMENT
-* *Please name your file as yourname_final_assessment.pdf*
+* Please name your file as yourname_midterm_assessment.pdf
+* Email your final self assessment *as a pdf* to deangela.duff@nyu.edu.
+Do NOT put self assessments on basecamp, a public forum.
+* Critically analyze/evaluate your senior project process and progress
+* What qualitative description would you give your overall process and why? (i.e. excellent, very good, good, etc. Consult the grading overview descriptions presented earlier in this syllabus.)
+* What qualitative description would you give the final execution of your project so far and why?
-* Do your deliverables match your initial concept
-(or last impact statement)?
+* Do your deliverables match your initial concept (or last impact statement)?
   * Did you do what you said you were going to do (integrity, accountability)?
 * Did you execute all aspects of your project by the best means possible?

 ### SENIOR PROJECT FEEDBACK